lstep/clicPOST/documentation/user-guide.md

 ### Initial Setup
 1. Click the clicPOST icon in your Chrome toolbar
+2. Click the "Settings" button to open the options page
-2. Enter your server URL in the "Server URL" field
+3. Enter your server URL in the "Remote Server URL" field
+4. Add any custom headers if needed
-3. Click "Save Settings"
+5. Click "Save Settings"
-4. You're ready to start sending webpage data!
+6. You're ready to start sending webpage data!

 ## Using clicPOST